humanid-dev/humanid-dev.github.io/README.md

+#DO NOT MAKE PUBLIC

-# humanid-dev.github.io
+# twitter-bot-activity-website
-Currently contains the Twitter bot activity website prototype
+A website that estimates how bot activity for top Twitter trends

+The original